 He began to explain to me the unwonted story of the curse, and why I was asked to come, 'It all began one day in the year of 1768, with my ancestor Sir Geoffrey Ainsworth.
 He was the first to succumb to the horrible effects of the curse of the manor, and died at the age of forty.
 Ever since then, every male descendant of the Ainsworth has died at that age.
-It was said that he was visited, by the horrible spectres of the deceased and buried Ainsworths, while he was in the manor'.
+It was said that he was visited, by the horrible spectres of the deceased and buried Ainsworths, whilst he was in the manor'.

 'Surely, there is a logical assumption for that.
 It is perhaps mere coincidence Sir Ainsworth.
 Of course, you cannot expect me to believe that superstition is the cause to a Boeotian curse and fate', I had ejaculated.

 'It is no superstition, the apparitions exist.
 Anon, I shall be possessed by them in the end and die, as the curse indicates.
 There is not much time to dawdle in details, and I don't have much thild.
-I am slowly dying Mr. Belanger, and time is of a vital importance.
+I am slowly dying Mr Belanger, and time is of a vital importance.
 I have included you in my will.
 The manor is yours to have, if you decide to accept the terms required.
 I have instructed my sister Esther to see that your stay in the manor be satisfactory to your delight, and the servants have been informed.
-Now, I grow weary and must return to the comfort of my chambre.
+Now, I grow weary and must return to the comfort of my chamber.
 I tharf the necessary repose, but I shall need to know your decision by tomorrow'.

 'I was not prepared for this surprise, but I shall definitely have an answer'.